argowtham/harp/website/content/docs/programming/scheduler.md

 ## Example

-Given three int[] data, find the maximum element in each array.
+We will use the same example above to explain the operation of the static scheduler.
+Given three Integer arrays (int[]) , find the maximum element in each array.
 First of all, we need to define the `task`.
 ```java
 public class FindMaxTask extends Task<int[], Integer> {